+Cuiting uniquing diale

-0 Critical - missing disk A disk is missing from the array bringing it to 'critical' status.
-The array is still accessible but another disk failure could result in data loss. ofo Verifying The array is currently running a disk integrity check.
-UIU The diray is earrently running a disk integrity eneck.
-(3) Rebuilding The array is currently rebuilding meaning you replaced a failed disk or added a new disk to a 'critical' state array.
-0 Critical - rebuild required The array has all disks, but one disk requires rebuilding.
-0 Disabled The icon represents a disabled array, meaning more than one disk failed and the array is no longer accessible å Initializing The array is initializing.
+400 Critical - missing disk A disk is missing from the array bringing it to 'critical' status.
+The array is still accessible but another

+U disk failure could result in data loss.

+Verifying

+ofo The array is currently running a disk integrity check.

+- Rebuilding

+(2) The array is currently rebuilding meaning you replaced a failed disk or added a new disk to a 'critical'

+state array.

+100 Critical - rebuild required

+The array has all disks, but one disk requires rebuilding.

+Disabled

+3 The icon represents a disabled array, meaning more than one disk failed and the array is no longer

+accessible

+Initializing

+å The array is initializing.
 The two types of initialization are Foreground and Background.
+(See

+Initialization)

+19600 Uninitialized

+U The array initialization process has been interrupted, and the process is incomplete.

+Not Initialized

-(See U Initialization) Uninitialized The array initialization process has been interrupted, and the process is incomplete. u Not Initialized Disk is not initialized yet, and needs to be initialized before use U# OCE/ORLM Array is performing a OCE/ORLM operation OCE/ORLM has stopped The array expansion process has been stopped. ©.
-Legacy An existing file system has been detected on the disk.
+U Disk is not initialized yet, and needs to be initialized before use

+- OCE/ORLM

+U

+~ Array is performing a OCE/ORLM operation

+OCE/ORLM has stopped

+- The array expansion process has been stopped.

+- C. C. Legacy

+- An existing file system has been detected on the disk.
 These disks are classified as legacy drives.

+Spare

-Spare The device is a spare drive, it will automatically replace any failed drive part of an array.
-Normal The array status is normal Initializing The array is initializing, either foreground or background initialization Initialization Stopped The initialization has been stopped.
+The device is a spare drive, it will automatically replace any failed drive part of an array.

+90.4 Nov Normal

+The array status is normal

+4 ·

+≛ ⊘n Initializing

+The array is initializing, either foreground or background initialization

+⊌ ⊘ Initialization Stopped

+The initialization has been stopped.
 Current status is uninitialized.

+Critical - Inconsistency

+Data in the array is inconsistent and needs to be rebuilt.

-Critical - Inconsistency Data in the array is inconsistent and needs to be rebuilt.
-Critical - missing disk A disk has been removed or experienced failure, and user needs to reinsert disk or add a new disk.
-Rebuilding The array is currently rebuilding.
-Verifying
+4 Data in the array is inconsistent and needs to be rebuilt.

+CO.
+Critical - missing disk

+A disk has been removed or experienced failure, and user needs to reinsert disk or add a new disk.

+- , ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,

+E10000 Rebuilding

+-

+The array is currently rebuilding.

+340m Verifying

+10